Practical AI and SaaS for Business

 The tasks where AI most reliably fails in legal research:

-- Jurisdiction-specific Australian law: AI tools trained predominantly on US and UK legal material may apply incorrect principles when the question turns on Australian-specific legislation or case law.
-This is particularly relevant for state-specific laws, the Privacy Act, and Australian consumer law.
+• Jurisdiction-specific local law: AI tools trained predominantly on US and UK legal material may apply incorrect principles when the question turns on the specific legislation or case law of another jurisdiction.
+This is particularly relevant for state or provincial laws and local regulatory regimes, for example Australia's Privacy Act and consumer law, or the EU's GDPR.
+If you practice outside the US or UK, verify jurisdiction-specific claims with extra care.

 A Safe Verification Workflow